Do Texas Chickens Qualify for Ag Exemption in Texas?

 • It has a single animal unit for every five to ten improved pasture land acres OR a single animal unit for every 15 to 25 acres of native land

 What does animal unit mean?
-It’s defined by the Texas code as:
+The Texas code defines it as:

 • A 500-pound calf is equal to a single animal unit